matteoprogramming/homeworks_programming_1/README.md

 My solutions to the homeworks of the Programming 1 course (in Python).
 Together with the test carried out in the laboratory, it contributed to the score: 30 cum laude!

 Topics:
-✅Python fundamentals: strings, lists, dictionaries, sets etc...
-✅Images (lists of lists)
+✅Python fundamentals: strings, lists, dictionaries, sets etc...\n ✅Images (lists of lists)\n
 ✅Recursion
 ✅Trees
 ✅Basics of object-oriented programming